Daniel-Laufer/Daniel-Laufer/README.md

 [🏠 Personal Website](https://daniel-laufer.github.io/)

-Hi there 👋 , My name is Daniel!
-I am a student at the University of Toronto studying computer science, information security, and mathematics.
-I am extremely passionate about software engineering and I love to learn about new topics/concepts/tools that allow me to build personal projects which interest me outside of school.
-Please feel free to check out some of my public project repositories below!

-I am currently a Full Stack Software Developer at Wealthscope.
-In this position, I am primarily responsible for developing back-end APIs using the Django REST Framework and developing front-end applications with React and Redux.
-Some of the technologies I have used so far in this position are Technologies used: React, Redux, Django, Django REST Framework, Python, Pandas, AWS, Docker, and PostgreSQL.
-Please check out my LinkedIn profile to see what I have accomplished so far!

-I am also a Google Developer Student Club Technical Lead at the University of Toronto.
-Among other responsibilities, I host biweekly technical workshops for students on topics including Git, Docker, AWS, and more!

-Here are some of my technical skills 🛠 💻 :
+👋🏻 Hi, my name is Daniel!

+📚 Pursuing an Honours Bachelor of Science with a specialization in Computer Science from the University of Toronto (3rd year).

+💼 Currently working as a Full Stack React & Django Developer at Wealthscope.
+In the past, I have worked as a UofT CS Teaching Assistant as well as a Research Assistant at the Schulich School of Business.

+😎 I'm a Workshop/Technical Lead at my university’s Google Developer Student Club.

+🔍 Looking for a Software Engineering/Development internship for summer 2022.
+Please message me here on LinkedIn if you feel like I’d be a good fit for your company.

+Skills:

-- Programming Languages/Frameworks/Libraries: Python, PostgreSQL, React, Redux, Java, C, Javascript, Node.js,Express.js, MIPS Assembly, Django, Django REST Framework, Pandas, Matplotlib, HTML, CSS
+    💻 Programming Languages/Frameworks/Libraries: Python, PostgreSQL, React, Redux, Java, C, Javascript, Node.js, Express.js, MIPS Assembly, Django, Django REST Framework, Pandas, Matplotlib, HTML, CSS

-- Cloud/OS/Tools: AWS, Docker, Kubernetes, Google Kubernetes Engine (GKE), Firebase, Travis CI, Skaffold, Git, Linux, Jira
+    ☁️ Cloud/OS/Tools: AWS, Google Cloud, Linux/Unix, Docker, Kubernetes, Firebase, Travis CI, Git, Jira

-- Certifications: AWS Certified Cloud PractitionerOther: Object-oriented programming, UML, Software Design Patterns, Software Development Life Cycle, Agile Software Development, SCRUM, Test-Driven Development, CI/CD Pipelines, Microservice Architectures, JWT, REST, HTTP
+    ✅ Certifications: AWS Certified Cloud Practitioner

+    ⌨️ Other: Object-oriented programming, Software Design Patterns, Software Development Life Cycle, Agile Software Development, SCRUM, Test-driven development

-- Languages: English (Fluent), Polish (Conversational), French (Basic)
+    🌎 Languages: English (Fluent), Polish (Conversational), French (Basic)

-I am looking for a summer 2022 internship at the moment, so please feel free to contact me if you feel like I'm a good fit for your company 😄